 Google is a great company but it needs new management.
 Managers who misrepresent information and manipulate investor expectations with an intent to profit from such actions are certainly not fit to run Google.
 Google's shareholders must demand the complete dissolution of the current ineffective board of directors.
+(Some of the directors might be complicit in the cover-up.)
 New, responsible directors should be brought in to rid the company of unscrupulous managers and the culture of greed which is threatening to destroy the company.

 US Patent 6,269,361

 Overture Services, Inc. Form 10-K 2002 (annual report)